Automattic/Edit-Flow/readme.txt

 Edit Flow offers a suite of functionality to redefine your editorial workflow within WordPress.
 Features include:

 * Custom Statuses - Create any number of custom statuses to define the stages of your editorial workflow.
-By default, Edit Flow adds "Assigned", "Pitch", and "Waiting for Feedback" to WordPress' default "Draft" and "Pending Review"
+By default, Edit Flow adds "Assigned", "Pitch", and "Waiting for Feedback" to WordPress' default "Draft" and "Pending Review".
-* Editorial Comments - Protected threaded commenting on every post for discussion about the production of a given piece of content.
+* Editorial Comments - Threaded commenting in the WordPress admin on every post for discussion about the production of a given piece of content.
 This can cutdown on long-winded back-and-forth email threads as all comments are conveniently displayed within the Edit Post page.
 * Email Notifications - Receive email notifications for new editorial comments or when a post changes status.
 Notifications are delivered to admins and the post author by default, but any users that comment on posts will receive follow up email notifications.
-* Usergroups - Sort of like roles, usergroups provice a way to group users that perform similar roles in your organization.
+* Usergroups - Similar to roles, usergroups provice a way to group users that perform similar roles in your organization.
 At the moment, usergroups can be subscribed to posts so that all members receive post updates.
 * Calendar - View all of your upcoming posts on a week-by-week calendar, and filter by post status, category, or user.
 * Editorial Metadata - Define custom editorial metadata to be attached to every post.
-Admins can add editorial metadata like "contact information", "assignment description", "due date", or "location" using the following field types: checkbox, date, location, paragraph, text, or user dropdown
+Admins can add editorial metadata like "contact information", "assignment description", "due date", or "location" using the following field types: checkbox, date, location, paragraph, text, or user dropdown.
 * Story Budget - View all of your upcoming posts in a more traditional story budget view.
 Posts are grouped by category, and view can be filtered by post status, category, user, or limited to a date range.
 Hit the print button to take it on the go.

 More details and documentation can be found on the [Edit Flow website](http://www.editflow.org/)